Farbod909/cs175-dont-starve/docs/status.md

 The max reward possible per episode is the number of cells in the farm.

 Neural Functions Approximators:
-At the moment we are using Deep Q-Learning with two different types of neural networks.
+At the moment we are using Deep Q-Learning with a feed-foward neural network.
-We are doing a feed-forward neural network and a convolutional neural network to approximate our q-values.

-Our feed-forward neural network has 5 hidden layers with mostly ReLU and one tanh activation function. as input it takes in

-- how many states

-[comment]: <> feed forward graphic
-![alt text](https://github.com/Farbod909/cs175-dont-starve/blob/master/Feed_Forward_Graphic.png)

 Our feed forward neural network takes a one-hot encoding of every farm cell.
-It contains 5 hidden layers that contain 15 weights with ReLU as the activation function at the output of every layer with the exception of one that has a tanh function.
+It contains 5 hidden layers that contain 15 weights each with ReLU as the activation function at the output of every layer with the exception of one that has a tanh function.
 It then outputs the approximated Q-value for each action from the next state.

-- description of each neural net
-  - feed forward: elaborate on 36 bit input
-    - specified how many layers.
-About how many weights per layer [6,5,7]
-    -
-  - conv_net: takes in 3d-matrices, having kernels might help it crop according to the patterns we're looking for.
+![alt text](https://github.com/Farbod909/cs175-dont-starve/blob/master/Feed_Forward_Graphic.png)

 ## Evaluation
 In our project home page we described the following: